What is the point of the plot anyway?

 The Unifying Concept

 The importance of theme is seen in each and every aspect of the film but especially in the characters and the plot.
-In many ways, these 3 elements work cohesively with each other and rely on one another for full impact.
+In many ways, these 3 elements (character, plot and theme) work cohesively with each other and rely on one another for full impact.

 The theme is **a way to engage with a story beyond what is strictly portrayed on screen**.
 It is the element that sticks with us and helps us as viewers relate to a movie.